2022 Fox 34 Fork

 Reviewer: 5’9”, ~160 lbs / 175 cm, 72.5 kg

-For 2022, Fox gave their 34 fork a substantial makeover, with some revisions that we saw last year in the 36 (and 38).
-The 34 is still positioned as an XC / Trail fork, and is still available in two flavors — the lighter 34SC (Step Cast) and the more general-purpose, Trail-oriented 34, which I’m currently spending time on.
+For model-year 2022, Fox gave their 34 fork a substantial makeover, with some revisions that we saw last year in the 36 (and 38).
+The 34 is still positioned as an XC / Trail fork, and is still available in two flavors — the lighter 34SC (Step Cast) and the more general-purpose, Trail-oriented 34, which I’ve been spending time on.

 The 34 holds down the middle ground between the lighter, XC-race-oriented 32, and the more substantial 36 and 38.
 But increasingly, these lines are getting a bit blurrier.
 There are a number of racers on the World Cup XC circuit that are opting for the 34SC, especially on some of the rougher and more technical courses.
 And the increasing popularity of “downcountry” bikes with shorter-travel suspension and geometry that’s inclined to get rowdy means that 120-130mm forks that can handle fairly rough descents are an attractive proposition.

 And that (was) my exact intent with the 34 — at 130 mm, it seemed like the perfect option to slightly over-fork the Transition Spur that I ordered.
 The complication, of course, is that this is 2021 and the Spur is a few months late in arriving.
 So while I waited for that attractive piece of carbon to show up, I stuck the 34 on my trusty Pole Taival — a steel hardtail that, in typical Pole fashion, is slack, long, and perfectly happy rallying around on techy trails.

 I’ve now been able to spend time with the 34 mounted on both the Taival and Spur, so it’s time for the full review:

 What’s New and Different